soons1/tp/docs/DeveloperGuide.md

 2. Pairing two persons where one or both of the persons are already paired

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in both the befriendees and volunteers list.
-The contacts at the indicated indices exists and one or both are already paired.
+The contacts at the indicated indices exist and one or both are already paired.

     1. Test case: `pair 1 2`<br>
        Expected: No person is paired.
 Error details indicating "One or both of the persons are already paired..." shown in the status message.
 Status bar remains the same.